myrtleanneramos-cpu/sonaintelligence/README.md

 ## Overview

-SONA Intelligence is a mobile-first crypto trading interface with Phantom-style glassmorphism design.
-It provides real-time risk analysis, survivability scoring, and comprehensive trade logging for traders using blockchain.
+SONA Intelligence is a mobile-first crypto trading providing real-time risk analysis, survivability scoring, and comprehensive trade logging for traders using blockchain.

 **Taglines:**
 - "Know before you click."